 3. High-quality content to build up your reputation

 You’ve probably heard the phrase “content is king.”
 And so it is — wherever you look, content comes first.
 Whether you have a blog, upload videos to YouTube, or are active on social media – it’s all about content.
-Of course, you could create social media posts or write blogs about how fantastic a given product is.
+Of course, you could create a series of posts and updates using social media tools or write blogs about how fantastic a given product is.
 But with tons of people already doing that, your content is likely to be buried amongst other similar content.

 So let’s think differently.
 Why would somebody want to read about a specific topic or use a given product?
 How can the product that you have help your audience with solving a particular problem or pain point?
 What could the audience learn from your blog article or video?